Home >

 |

-Also see: "Climate Change -- Super Freaking Wrong", 10/21/09.
-On the "global cooling" lie ... really now, just see the graphs above.
-For example: Bill O’Reilly and his Weatherman, Joe Bastardi, purvey the lie that over at least the last 10 years the globe is actually cooling.
 "Global Warming -- Business Backlash Against Deniers", 10/1/09.
 On the "intense lobbying effort by various industry groups that have adopted extreme right-wing positions on the issue.
-These organizations include the U.S. Chamber of Commerce, American Petroleum Institute, the National Association of Manufacturers, and the American Coalition for Clean Coal Electricity (ACCCE) ... the many U.S. businesses that ... have started to revolt" against the global-warming deniers. _____________________
+These organizations include the U.S. Chamber of Commerce, American Petroleum Institute, the National Association of Manufacturers, and the American Coalition for Clean Coal Electricity (ACCCE) ... the many U.S. businesses that ... have started to revolt" against the global-warming deniers.

 News Story: Global warming 'underestimated': BBC News, 15 February 2009.
 Global warming will be much worse than previously thought, a leading climate scientist has warned.
 Professor Chris Field says the earth's temperatures will change beyond anything currently predicted.
-[Note: what's described in this story should be "setting off positive feedback" that has negative effects, not "negative feedback." ... negative feedback is stabilizing.] _____________________
+[Note: what's described in this story should be "setting off positive feedback" that has negative effects, not "negative feedback." ... negative feedback is stabilizing.]

 Article: The Greenhouse Effect and the Bathtub Effect By Andrew C. Revkin, 1/28/09 on